 In 2004, I got a job as the Creative Arts Minister at a small local church.
 I was full-time staff responsible for the music, video, sound, lighting, everything.
-Wow again!
 Of course, I had NO idea what I was doing.
 The church had no band, no video, and patched-together sound and lighting systems.
 We couldn’t use all the lights at once because doing so would blow out the fuses in the dimmers.
 And what was really fun was picking up a local radio station through the sound system!
 We could have band practice and listen to the Dodger game all at the same time!

+Well, now I’m Music Minister at another church that we’ve called home for a little over 4 years.
+It’s a great small church where we felt at home the first time we walked through the door.
 We have a great worship team with some absolutely wonderful people.
 We have a great time worshiping God and just hanging out together.
 I’ve been blessed to be able to write songs for God’s church, and Lord willing, He’ll give me many more songs to write.
-Meanwhile, I keep teaching my wonderful clients in correct vocal technique, and watching each one get better and better.
-It’s really a blessing!
+And I am still teaching voice helping young people to realize their musical dreams.

 All in all, God has blessed me more that I could ever have imagined.
 And I know He’s not finished with me yet.
 Everything I’ve been able to do and to accomplish has been by His amazing grace.
 But it’s less about DOING than it is about BEING.
 I want to BE all HE wants me to be.
 Not just as a teacher and musician, but as a minister, as a husband and father, and as a follower of Jesus Christ.
-To Him be the glory!